What is considered personal property?

 What’s the difference between real property and personal property?

 In a homeowners insurance policy, the insurer will separate real property and personal property coverages.
 A homeowners policy refers to real property coverage as dwelling coverage.
 For example, your policy may include $300,000 in dwelling coverage and $210,000 in personal property coverage.
+However, keep in mind that homeowners policies do not provide coverage for land or the lot your home sits on.
+Your dwelling coverage refers to coverage for the immovable structure of your home.

 Examples of personal property